bberger94/Econometrics-Review-Slides/README.md

 Originally for review session of Empirical Methods II at Harvard Kennedy School.

-Thank you to my students for all the wonderful feedback!
+Thank you to Avery Schmidt, Shiro Kuriwaki, Teddy Svoronos, and all my students for their contributions